projectivetech/dont-stall-my-process/README.md

 <strong>Only one instance of nested classes will be created, i.e., the remote method will only be called once!
 However, if an instance is garbage-collected, or you have manually called the `stop_service!` method, the remote method will be called again.</strong>

 Subprocess will be ended automatically after all proxy objects have been garbage-collected or manually disconnected by calling `stop_service!`.
+If you pass a `true` parameter, nested proxies will be terminated, too.
+Make sure to not use these objects afterwards.

 ## Global configuration